 Barnardos Australia has the support of some wonderful, high profile personalities who are generous and support our values and belief in putting the child first.
 We rely on our valued ambassadors to highlight the issues of child abuse and neglect in Australia.
 We are very grateful for their support and time.

-Lisa says, “I am committed to doing whatever I can to help spread the Barnardos message.
+A dedicated and passionate Barnardos ambassador for over 15 years, Lisa says “I am committed to doing whatever I can to help spread the Barnardos message.
 It’s an organisation that literally changes the lives of children who would otherwise be lost to an uncaring system.
 And the number of smiles they generate on a daily basis, probably says it all.”

-Passionate about helping those in need, Natarsha joins Barnardos as an ambassador in 2011.
-“Children are our future and every child deserves the chance to be loved and grow up in a safe, nurturing environment.
+An ambassador since 2011, Natarsha says “Children are our future and every child deserves the chance to be loved and grow up in a safe, nurturing environment.
 Barnardos ensures children in need receive that life saving support and have the chance to chase their dreams.
 As a mother of two young sons, I can’t imagine a greater organisation that protects the innocent and guarantees our future generation has a chance to be loved and nurtured.”
-Natarsha cites her biggest achievement to date as the births of her two sons.
-This life changing role now gives her invaluable insight into many of the issues confronting Australian families and the constant challenge of the work/life juggle.

 Professor Kerryn Phelps